 Domestic violence is a serious issue.
 If you are in an abusive relationship, you have several options.
-If you are in immediate danger, contact the local police department and/or your local county courthouse to report the abuse and file for a Temporary Restraining Order.
-You can also file criminal charges against your abuser.
-New Jersey’s Prevention of Domestic Violence Act was passed to protect victims from the following crimes: homicide, assault, terroristic threats, kidnapping, criminal restraint, false imprisonment, sexual assault, criminal sexual contact, lewdness, criminal mischief, burglary, criminal trespass, harassment, and stalking.
+If you are in immediate danger, contact the local police department and/or your local county courthouse to report the abuse and file for a Temporary Restraining Order (TRO).
+New Jersey’s Prevention of Domestic Violence Act (N.J.S.A.2C:25-17 et seq.) was passed to protect victims over the age of 18 from the following crimes: homicide, assault, terroristic threats, kidnapping, criminal restraint, false imprisonment, sexual assault, criminal sexual contact, lewdness, criminal mischief, burglary, criminal trespass, harassment, and stalking.
+Applying for a TRO in New Jersey can be a very daunting task given the necessary paperwork to accurately complete.
+However, having a skilled family law attorney at your side during a crisis such as this is vital.

-There are also several defenses if you are wrongfully accused of domestic violence in New Jersey including self-defense and that the infraction was de mininis.
+Unfortunately, New Jersey’s Prevention of Domestic Violence Act can often times be utilized by an individual as a sword rather than a shield as is the statute’s intended use.
+There are also several defenses if you are wrongfully accused of domestic violence in New Jersey including self-defense and that the infraction was minimal.
 There are certain circumstances where you are justified in exerting force to protect yourself from bodily harm.
-Other circumstances are too trivial and do not rise to the level of domestic violence, such as domestic contretemps or marital discord.
+Other circumstances are too trivial and do not rise to the level of domestic violence, such as routine marital discord.